Amsterdam Wooden Drydock I: Operation

 The dock, or rather the raft, was brought below the waterline by adding ballast to the sides.
 I.e. in the water compartments.
 After a ship had been brought into the dock, the door was closed.
 Next, the communication between the outside water and the compartments was closed off, and the communication between the compartments and the pumps opened.
-The pumps then emptied the compartments, making that the dock rose, and most water inside the dock flowed off via the door.
+The pumps then emptied the compartments, causing the dock to rise, which allowed most water inside the dock to flow out via the door.
 This continued till the lower, watertight part, of the door started to get above water.
 Next the communication between the compartments and the inside of the dock was opened, so the pumps could pump out the remaining water.

 The height of the water above the raft, that the door had to keep out was not that much.
 For the average big Dutch ship of 600-ton displacement, it was only 21 cm above the floor of the dock.
 For smaller ships, the door could even be reopened after they had been lifted.
 For contemporary frigates Oordt, thought that the water would stay 80–90 cm above the raft of a suitable wooden dry dock.